Ensure you have a picture perfect wedding album with the right photographer

 — Decide what style you’re after, be it documentary, fine art, natural, contemporary, traditional.

 Everything from your chosen venue to the time of year will affect your wedding photographs.
 If you’ve got your heart set on certain shots, like couple’s portraits at sunset or a sparkler send-off photo, then you need to talk it through with your photographer.

 More often than not, your photographer will offer a pre-wedding shoot to help you both gauge what kind of shots you want.
 It makes taking the photos on your big day that bit quicker and more efficient.

 5. Make sure you’ve both done your homework

 Make sure you do your homework on photographers.
 Draw up a list of your three favourite photographers.
-Then properly review their websites and blogs, check out the socials for their latest work and make sure you look at feedback.
-This way, you have a firm idea of what kind of photography style you’ll receive and you can help pull together some ideas of what shots you want.
+Then properly review their websites and blogs, take a look at the socials for their latest work and make sure you look at feedback.
+This way, you have a firm idea of what kind of photography style you’ll receive, and you can help pull together some ideas of what shots you want.
 You can scope out the quality and the range of skills your photographer has also.